 Robinson had received upwards of £20,000 in Bitcoin donations following his short stint in prison from supporters abroad.
 His official social media accounts also grew in popularity.

 Nor is this the first time that American donors, named in multiple reports concerning the ‘Islamophobia network’ in the United States, have solicited donations from their supporters to aid Robinson’s multiple legal issues.
 In 2011, for example, the Gates of Vienna blog asked readers to donate money to Robinson through the EDL’s official bank account on September 8, 2011.

-Following his arrest and subsequent conviction for entering the United States on a false passport in September 2012.
-Following his conviction and 10-month prison sentence, it emerged that Robinson had flown back to London under the name of Paul Harris – the legitimate name on his passport.
+Following his arrest and subsequent conviction for entering the United States on a false passport in September 2012, it emerged that Robinson had flown back to London under the name of Paul Harris – the legitimate name on his passport.

 Pamela Geller and Robert Spencer used their blogs to encourage their supporters to donate to his legal funds.
 Donations to Robinson’s legal fund came from Stop the Islamization of America and the American Freedom Defense Initiative, both founded by Geller in 2010.
 Robinson had sat on the President’s Council of Stop Islamization of Nations (SION) in 2012, alongside Geller, Spencer, and others, following their event in Stockholm that year.

 Support also came from the anti-Muslim ‘Bare Naked Islam’ blog.